 The Northcote Social Club gets classified as a “live music venue” in most guides, but for the regulars it’s their pub.
 The bar is open every night regardless of whether there’s a gig, the bistro serves decent pub food at decent prices, and the front bar area has the low-key energy of a well-loved local.

 When there IS a gig, the room transforms.
-Chairs stacked, PA fired up, and 150 people packed into a space that makes you feel like you’re part of something.
-The sound quality is excellent for the room size — you can actually hear the lyrics, which in Melbourne’s gig scene is not always a given.
+150 people packed into a space that makes you feel like you’re part of something.
+The sound quality is excellent for the room size — you can actually hear the lyrics.

-Open Loop → The Northcote Social Club is the natural starting point before walking north to Thornbury’s best pubs for a High Street pub crawl that crosses postcode lines.
+Open Loop: The Northcote Social Club is the natural starting point for a High Street pub crawl north to Thornbury’s best pubs.

 4. The Merri Creek Tavern — The Watering Hole by the Creek

-Insider tip: If you’re walking the Merri Creek trail and need a pit stop, this is the spot.
+Insider tip: If you’re walking the Merri Creek Trail and need a pit stop, this is the spot.
 Roll in from the trail, grab a pint in the beer garden, and watch other cyclists attempt the hill near the bridge.
-Free entertainment.

 5. Croxton RSL — The Quiet Achiever

-Insider tip: The bistro does a Wednesday night “feed the family” deal that’s worth knowing about if you’ve got kids.
-Two adults and two kids eat for under $50 total, and there’s a dedicated kids’ area where they can be noisy without anyone giving you the side-eye.
+Insider tip: The Wednesday night “feed the family” deal — two adults and two kids eat for under $50 total, with a dedicated kids’ area.

 | Pub | Best For | Parma Price | Beer Garden | Live Music |